 Its chief shortcomings are a comparatively uninteresting adversary (sorry, Eddie Albert fans) and a weak central clue that brings about his downfall.
 These off-set a fine script and some excellent performances by the supporting cast.
 Having a witness to the crime also adds a delicious twist to proceedings.

 Interestingly, Dead Weight was filmed at the height of the tensions between Peter Falk and Universal.
 The actor felt the studio was trying to renege on an agreement to let him direct an episode and was in combative mood.
 Determined to win the power play, Falk stormed off set and even got a Doctor’s note to explain his absence.
+Universal threatened to sue Falk, who returned to the set to find that as much as possible had been filmed in his absence.
+Word on the street is that the crew even refused to re-shoot scenes with Falk that they had filmed with a stand-in during his absence.

 Such a hard-line approach to negotiations paid off for Falk in the long-run, but his antics irked his fellow actors, as Suzanne Pleshette fascinatingly describes below.